-Nulo Medal Series is a plant-based dry dog food using a significant amount of chicken or turkey meals as its main sources of animal protein, thus earning the brand 5 stars.
+Nulo Medal Series is a plant-based dry dog food using a significant amount of named meats as its main sources of animal protein, thus earning the brand 5 stars.

 Please note certain recipes are sometimes given a higher or lower rating based upon our estimate of their total meat content and (when appropriate) their fat-to-protein ratios.